awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/transcribe/README.md

 Amazon Transcribe makes it easy for developers to add speech to text capabilities to their applications.

 ## Code examples
-This is a workspace where you can find the following AWS SDK for JavaScript v3 Transcribe examples:
+This is a workspace where you can find the following AWS SDK for JavaScript v3 Amazon Transcribe examples:
 - [Create Transcribe job](src/transcribe_create_job.js) (StartTranscriptionJobCommand)
 - [Create Transcribe medical job](src/transcribe_create_medical_job.js) (StartMedicalTranscriptionJobCommand)
 - [Delete Transcribe job](src/transcribe_delete_job.js) (DeleteTranscriptionJobCommand)